Kmeakin/walrus-report/src/20-reference.md

 single character, `String`s may represent several characters (or none).
 As with `Char`s, `String`s may represent any possible sequence of Unicode characters.

-When storing a series of Unicode characters, there are 3 potential schemes for translating a series of 32-bit Unicode Code Points into a series of 8-bit bytes, depending on the size of each Code Unit.
-UTF-32 encodes each Code Point as a single 32-bit Code Unit, even if it could fit in a single byte.
-UTF-16 encodes each Code Point as 1 or more 16-bit Code Units, and suffers from the same problem as UTF-16, in that ASCII characters that could be optimally represented as a single byte occupy 2 bytes.
-Only UTF-8 does not have this overhead: ASCII characters are stored exactly as they would be in a legacy ASCII string.
-Only Code Points greater than $FF_{16}$ will be encoded as multiple 8-bit Code Units.
-For this reason, Walrus uses UTF-8 for its `String` encoding.

-A `String`'s representation in memory is more complex than the other datatypes: while all other primitive datatypes occupy a fixed amount of space that can be known ahead of time, `String`s whose size cannot be known at compile-time can be created by concatenating two existing `String`s together [^StringConcat], or by converting another datatype to a human-readable representation [^ToString].
-Therefore `String`s are represented as a pair of a 32-bit integer representing the `String`s 'length' (the number of bytes occupied by the `String`'s characters), and a pointer to the `String`'s UTF-8 encoded contents.
-This pointer indirection allows each `String` to occupy the same amount of memory on the stack, regardless of its contents.

-This choice of representation differs from that used by C. In C, a string value is simple a pointer to a single `char` in memory.
-Since string values do not carry around their length, the *null-character* acts as a *sentinel value* to mark the end of a string. (for this reason, C-style strings are also known as *null-terminated strings*) This choice of representation was chosen due to the memory constraints of the 1970s: computer memories were measured in kilobytes and an extra integer per string value was considered an un-affordable luxury.
-This memory-saving trick has a number of disadvantages compared to storing the length alongside the contents-pointer:

-* **Time complexity**: Calculating the length of a null-terminated string takes
-  $O(n)$ time (ie time proportional to the length of the string): the string must be scanned left to right, starting at the first character, until a null character is found.
-By contrast, storing the string's length alongside its contents-pointer allows the length to be simply looked-up in $O(1)$ time (ie constant time) instead of calculated.
-A little extra book-keeping is required to update the length field after each operation that modifies or creates a new string, but this is usually simple.
-* **Flexibility**: Null-terminated strings are unable to represent strings containing a null-character, since a null-character by definition marks the end of the null-terminated string.
-Attempts to insert a null-character into the middle of a null-terminated string will simply truncate the string to the first occurrence of a null-character [^NullTruncated].
-However, the null- character is a Unicode character in its own right ($U+0000$), and a string representation that cannot contain null-characters cannot faithfully represent every possible Unicode string.
-* **Safety**: If the terminating null-character is omitted, attempts to calculate the string's length will blindly continue searching past the end of the string and either return an overestimate of the string's length (if a null character belonging to a nearby object in memory is found), or else cause a memory protection fault if the search crosses over into privileged or un-mapped memory.
-Since a primary aim of Walrus is that it should be impossible for normal code to produce undefined behaviour or violate memory safety, this makes null-terminated strings an unacceptable representation.

 String literals are given by enclosing the text within double-quotes.
 As with `Char` literals, the contents may be entered verbatim, by giving the Unicode Code Point, or by using the backslash shorthand: